SoumalyaSaha/ArtifactX/README.md

 ---

 ## 💡 What is ArtifactX?
 ArtifactX is a mobile application that allows museum visitors to instantly learn about any artifact by simply pointing their phone camera at it.
-Using visual recognition technology (similar to Google Lens), the app identifies the artifact and delivers its history, origins, and cultural significance — in the visitor's native language.
+Using visual recognition technology , the app identifies the artifact and delivers its history, origins, and cultural significance — in the visitor's native language.

 The app works both **online and offline**, making it accessible in any museum, anywhere in the world.